microsoft/TypeChat/examples/README.md

 To see TypeChat in action, check out the examples found in this directory.

-Each example shows how TypeChat handles natural language input and maps to validated TypeScript or Python types as output.
+Each example shows how TypeChat handles natural language input, and maps to validated JSON as output.

+We recommend reading each example in the following order.

 | Name | Description | Features |